macedvisioned/denhaag/components/TextField/README.md

 A label is a short description of the requested input.
 Labels are not instructional text but they should be meaningful and clearly indicate what is expected.
 Labels should be:

-- Placed above or beside the form field
+- Placed above or beside the form field //suggestion: if placed beside the form field then on the left.
+In some situations label right aligned can be easy to read.
+Test this first with users.
 - Short and succinct (1–3 words)
 - Written in sentence case (the first word capitalized, the rest lowercase)